syncfusion-content/asp.netmvc-docs/aspnetmvc/Barcode/Getting-Started.md

 Web.config file is configured according to the referenced assemblies.
 The steps to configure the file are as follows.

 * On the Solution Explorer, double-click the Web.config file in the root folder.
 The Web.config page appears.
-* Add the following assemblies in the Web.config page under the &lt;compilation&gt; tag:
+* Add the following assemblies in the Web.config page under the <compilation> tag:
 * Syncfusion.Core
 * Syncfusion.EJ
 * Syncfusion.EJ.MVC